MathToWord

 Step 2: AI Analysis and Equation Detection

-Once uploaded, the AI engine scans every page.
-It identifies text regions, equation blocks, and inline math separately.
-Each equation is processed through a specialized Convolutional Neural Network (CNN) that understands spatial relationships between symbols.
+Once uploaded, the AI engine processes each page.
+It performs several operations simultaneously: identifying text regions, detecting equation blocks, recognizing inline math within text paragraphs, and parsing the layout structure (headings, numbered lists, tables).
+Each equation is processed through a specialized vision model that understands spatial relationships between mathematical symbols.

 Step 3: Download Your Editable DOCX

 After processing, you receive a .docx file where every equation is formatted as a native Microsoft Word equation object.
 This means you can click on any equation in the Word document and directly edit coefficients, variables, or operators using Word's built-in equation editor.
-The equations are not static images.
+The equations are not static images — they are live, editable objects.

 Tips for Best Conversion Results

-The accuracy of any OCR system depends heavily on the quality of the input document.
-Follow these practices to get the best possible output:
+The accuracy of any conversion depends on the quality of the input.
+While modern AI handles most documents well, these practices will help you get the best possible output:

 1. Use digitally generated PDFs when possible.
-PDFs exported directly from LaTeX, Overleaf, or a word processor contain embedded font data, which allows the AI to achieve near-perfect accuracy.
+PDFs exported directly from LaTeX, Overleaf, or a word processor contain embedded font data and cleaner rendering, which allows the AI to achieve near-perfect accuracy.
+These are the easiest documents to convert.

 2. For scanned documents, ensure at least 300 DPI resolution.
-Low-resolution scans make it harder for the neural network to distinguish between similar-looking symbols.
+Low-resolution scans make it harder for the AI to distinguish between similar-looking symbols.
+If you are scanning a textbook chapter yourself, set your scanner to 300 DPI or higher.

 3. Avoid colored backgrounds or watermarks.
-These add visual noise that can interfere with binarization, the preprocessing step where the AI separates ink from paper.
+These add visual noise that can interfere with the AI's ability to separate mathematical content from the background.
+If possible, use a clean, high-contrast version of the document.

 4. Keep equations well-spaced.
-If equations are crammed together with minimal margins, the AI may struggle to detect where one equation ends and another begins.
+If equations are crammed together with minimal margins in the original document, the AI may struggle to detect where one equation ends and another begins.
+This is usually only an issue with very dense reference sheets.

 When to Use This Method

-• Teachers preparing editable worksheets from existing materials
+• Teachers preparing editable worksheets and exam papers from existing PDF materials

 • Professionals who need to update technical reports originally published as PDFs